Ilpolainen/Raytracer/README.md

 # Raytracer

 This is a learning project with no use case value.
 It is based on different tutorials for understanding all the aspects of ray-tracing rendering AND c++.
 Props to Peter Shirley whose lectures I'm using as a starting point.
-At first some of the code has been hand copied (NOT BLINDLY FFS) from https://www.realtimerendering.com/raytracing/Ray%20Tracing%20in%20a%20Weekend.pdf.
+At first some of the code will be written following closely his example code in https://www.realtimerendering.com/raytracing/Ray%20Tracing%20in%20a%20Weekend.pdf.
+Once the understanding of c++ goes further, I will only use the concepts and basic raytracing knowledge achieved.
+Strong restructuring and modification has already been made in the first commit.

 ![](https://github.com/Ilpolainen/Raytracer/blob/master/Project/Images/bubbleBall.png)